Seeking SSDI for Colostomy Challenges - Any Advice?

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,098 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,407 members who truly understand you.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Primeboy

 Hi PDT.
 MMSH gave you some great advice.
 I can only add the importance of persistence in getting a satisfactory response from SSDI.
 The conventional wisdom is that you will get approved on your third attempt.
-From our personal experience I can tell you it may help to pester your local SSDI and provide detailed explanations from all the doctors who care for you, not just your GI.
+From our personal experience, I can tell you it may help to pester your local SSDI and provide detailed explanations from all the doctors who care for you, not just your GI.
 Two years after you are approved, you will qualify for Medicare regardless of your age.

-It's ironic that our government is quick to provide benefits to so many undeserving but throws unnecessary roadblocks in the way of those truly deserving and in need, e.g., the disabled and our veterans.
+It's ironic that our government is quick to provide benefits to so many undeserving individuals but throws unnecessary roadblocks in the way of those truly deserving and in need, e.g., the disabled and our veterans.
 Good luck.

 PB